 As residents of the Greater Richmond region, we are privileged to live and work in a community that has some of the best-led businesses and organizations in the nation.
 Mentor Richmond participants have the unique opportunity to engage in small, casual conversations with 5 impactful leaders in our community.
 These leaders represent a wide-range of backgrounds, industries and paths to their success- yet no matter what your personal career journey looks like, Mentor Richmond participants gain so much from the knowledge shared.

-This unique team-based mentoring program has graduated over 300 emerging leaders since its inception in 2008.
+This unique team-based mentoring program has graduated over 500 emerging leaders since its inception in 2008.

 Expand each section below to learn more about the program.

-- Facilitate continued professional development and reflection as participants prepare to move into the mid-level.
+- Facilitate continued professional development and reflection

 - Understanding of the complexity and variance of career paths.